Conventional, Conforming, & Jumbo Loans: What’s The Difference?

 How to Qualify for a Home Loan

 Before approving you for a home loan, lenders may look at your income, assets, and credit score.
-These tips could boost your chances of a getting a mortgage.
+These tips could boost your chances of getting a mortgage.

 The material made available for you on this website, Credit Intel, is for informational purposes only and intended for U.S. residents and is not intended to provide legal, tax or financial advice.
 If you have questions, please consult your own professional legal, tax and financial advisors.